jawah/niquests/docs/user/quickstart.rst

 attempting ``r.json()`` raises ``niquests.exceptions.JSONDecodeError``.
 This wrapper exception provides interoperability for multiple exceptions that may be thrown by different python versions and json serialization libraries.

+.. warning:: It should be noted that this method will raise ``niquests.exceptions.JSONDecodeError`` if the proper Content-Type isn't set to anything that refer to JSON.

 It should be noted that the success of the call to ``r.json()`` does **not** indicate the success of the response.
 Some servers may return a JSON object in a